blackbhc/refactor/development-manual/development.md

 #### APIs

+- `monitor.init()`: initialize the monitor, which will create the output directory if it does not exist, then create the writer objects based on the parameter file.
+This function is aimed to make the constructor of the monitor class more readable.
 - `monitor.run_with(...)`: the main open API of the monitor class, which can be imagined as a monitor screen of a analysis engine.
 This API with receive the data from the simulation and call the other APIs to finish the on-the-fly analysis.